MA Political Science - Democracy and Elections (Research Route) / Overview

-- You would like to learn from the greatest concentration of Elections scholars in the country
+- Learn from the greatest concentration of elections scholars in the country.

-- You want to access teaching based on high quality data from the prestigious British Election Study, which we run
+- Benefit from teaching based on high quality data from the prestigious British Election Study we run each year.

-- You are interested in strong methods training, which makes all the difference for future employability and future study
+- Gain knowledge in strong methods training, which makes all the difference for future employability and future study.

 The fees quoted above will be fully inclusive for the course tuition, administration and computational costs during your studies.

 All fees for entry will be subject to yearly review and incremental rises per annum are also likely over the duration of courses lasting more than a year for UK/EU students (fees are typically fixed for International students, for the course duration at the year of entry).
 For general fees information please visit: postgraduate fees .
 Always contact the department if you are unsure which fee applies to your qualification award and method of attendance.

 Self-funded international applicants for this course will be required to pay a deposit of £1000 towards their tuition fees before a confirmation of acceptance for studies (CAS) is issued.
 This deposit will only be refunded if immigration permission is refused.
 We will notify you about how and when to make this payment.